 Not that they became precisely bosom buddies.
 As their later story would demonstrate to anyone’s satisfaction, they were very different personalities.
 If I may strain an analogy just one more time, Bell was the John Lennon of the pair, pessimistic, introverted, and perhaps just a little bit tortured, while Braben was the Paul McCartney, an optimistic charmer with one eye on the market to go with one eye on his art.
 If not for their passion for Acorn computers, they would have likely had little to say to one another.
 Both, however, had programming talent to burn, along with a less obvious but at least as important instinct for visionary game design.

-Almost all action games of 1982 show their world from either directly overhead or sideways (like Defender in the picture to the left) or some odd hybrid of the two that doesn’t quite make sense in the real world (like Pac-Man in the picture to the right).
+Almost all action games of 1983 or earlier show their world from either directly overhead or sideways (like Defender in the picture to the left) or some odd hybrid of the two that doesn’t quite make sense in the real world (like Pac-Man in the picture to the right).
 They employ a third-person perspective; you see and control an onscreen avatar from a distance, rather than viewing the world through her eyes.
 She, her enemies, and perhaps some other elements like laser fire move over a relatively static background image.
 This approach makes life much easier for programmers in at least a couple of ways.
 Updating big chunks of screen is very expensive in terms of the computing power available to early PCs and stand-up arcade games.
 Therefore many of them implemented hardware sprites, little movable chunks of graphics that exist separately from the rest of the screen inside the computer, to be overlaid onto it by the video hardware at no cost to the CPU only on the physical monitor screen.
 A game like Defender or Pac-Man is an ideal fit for such technology; I trust it won’t be difficult to figure out which parts of the screens above are implemented as sprites and which as background graphics.
 (In the early days all of the work could be left to sprites: a few early games, such as Boot Hill, consist of only sprites which are sometimes projected over a painted background image.)

 There’s also another, more subtle advantage to the traditional arcade-game perspective.
 If you think about it for a moment, you’ll realize that the worlds shown on the screens above don’t correspond to any recognizable version of our reality even postulating that it could contain invading aliens or munching heads being pursued through a maze of food pellets by ghosts.
 These worlds are strictly 2D; they lack any notion of depth.
 Pac-Man and his friends are living in a computerized version of Edwin Abbott’s Flatland; if we were to see this world through his perspective, it would be a very strange one indeed.
 Similarly, your spaceship in Defender can go up and down and left and right, but not in and out.
 This is very convenient for the programmer because the computer screen also happens to be flat, possessed of an X- and a Y-dimension but no Z-dimension.
 Thus the coordinates of any object in this flat world being simulated correspond nicely to its coordinates on the physical screen.